The deadline to submit a paper has passed.

 Format.
 The body of the submission (excluding the title page and the bibliography) may be up to 18 pages long.
 The title page should only contain the title, submission number, and the abstract.
 In addition, an appendix of arbitrary length may be included at the end of the paper only for the review process (i.e., an appendix will not appear if the paper is published).
 This appendix will be read at the discretion of the reviewers.
 To add the submission number to the title page, one must first submit a paper without a number, see what number was assigned, and then revise the submission to include this number.
 The body of the submission should contain a clear presentation of the contributions of the paper, including a discussion of prior work and an outline of the key technical ideas and methods used to achieve the main claims.
 The submission as a whole should include all of the ideas necessary for an expert to fully verify the central claims in the paper.
 Submitted papers will be evaluated on significance of the contribution, originality, relation to prior research, technical quality, and exposition.

 LaTex style files.
-Authors are required to format their submissions using the EC’22 LaTex style files (link will be provided soon), which uses a single-column format with 10-point font.
+Authors are required to format their submissions using the EC’22 LaTex style files (updated: Jan 21, 2022), which uses a single-column format with 10-point font.
 Papers that do not use the EC’22 LaTex style files or violate the page limit will be rejected without review.

 Tracks.
 Each submission must select one of four tracks that differ along methodological dimensions.
 The reviewing process of each track will be overseen by the corresponding Track Chair(s), who are primarily responsible for ensuring that consistent reviewing standards are applied to all papers in the same track.
 Authors should consider the description of the tracks to evaluate which track best captures the research community according to whose standards their paper should be reviewed.
 The list of conferences/journals is only a sample meant to indicate the research community and typical methodological approach, but authors from any research community are welcome to submit to any of the tracks.
 EC’22 will use the following four tracks: